 Encore!: Another meta take on High School Musical, executive producer Kristen Bell will gather the cast of the original film and make them recreate their performance.
 Available at launch.

-The Phineas and Ferb Movie: A movie continuation of the Phineas and Ferb TV show will hit Disney+ during the streaming service’s first year.
+Phineas and Ferb The Movie: Candace Against the Universe: A movie continuation of the Phineas and Ferb TV show will hit Disney+ during the streaming service’s first year.

 Togo: You know how everyone thinks Balto is a Disney movie?
 Well, it isn’t, but this live-action film, which stars Willem Dafoe, will tell a truer part of the famous tale of the 1925 Nome serum run.
 Balto really only led the last leg of a very long relay, while Togo was the lead dog for the longest and most dangerous leg, and he gets no credit.
 That’ll change when this film premieres in the streaming service’s first year.